About Power from the Prairie

 FIGURE 1: Power from the Prairie Concept

-When operated in coordination with other, similar proposed HVDC lines including the TransWest Express (http://www.transwestexpress.net) and Soo Green (https://www.soogreenrr.com) and existing HVDC lines from California to Utah, PftP will uniquely enable bi-directional interregional swaps of renewable energy from California to Chicago and Eastward.
+When operated in coordination with other, similar proposed HVDC lines to the West including the TransWest Express (http://www.transwestexpress.net) and existing HVDC lines from California to Utah, and MISO Tranche 2.1 to the East, PftP will uniquely enable bi-directional interregional swaps of renewable energy from California to Chicago and Eastward.
 (Figure 2).

 Not limited to Power from the Prairie project, the same concept of bi-directional swaps should also apply to other proposed HVDC transmission projects elsewhere in the U.S. (Figure 2).